 (5) Adequate public facilities.
 Whether, and the extent to which, the proposal would result in demands on public facilities and services, exceeding the capacity of such facilities and services, existing or programmed, including transportation, water and wastewater services, solid waste disposal, drainage, recreation, education, emergency services, and similar necessary facilities and services.
-Approval of a plan amendment does not constitute a concurrency determination, and the applicant will be required to a concurrency determination pursuant to chapter 94.
+Rezoning does not constitute a concurrency determination, and the applicant will be required to obtain a concurrency determination pursuant to chapter 94.

 The concurrency analysis concludes that the demand for public facilities would possibly increase for some public facilities due to the increase in density.
 However, existing infrastructure will accommodate proposed residential developments; as such, any increased demand would be relatively small as the parcel currently has 136 residential dwelling units on the property and would be limited by the rezoning to 192 dwelling units.
-Therefore, the proposed FLUM amendment is not anticipated to result in the capacity of any public facilities being exceeded.
+The projected impacts of the land uses allowed by the proposed Official Zoning Map amendment are not anticipated to generate public facility needs that would trigger capital improvements.